vuejs/docs/src/api/application-config.md

 - **Type:** `Object`

 Configure runtime compiler options.
-Values set on this object will be passed to the in-browser template compiler and affects every component in the configured app.
+Values set on this object will be passed to the in-browser template compiler and affect every component in the configured app.
 Note you can also override these options on a per-component basis using the [`compilerOptions` option](/api/options-misc.html#compileroptions).

 ::: tip Important
 This config option is only respected when using the full build (i.e. the standalone `vue.js` that can compile templates in the browser).
 If you are using the runtime-only build with a build setup, compiler options must be passed to `@vue/compiler-dom` via build tool configurations instead.